KonstantinTomashevich/colonization/README.md

 - [x] Multiplayer support (scene replication is one-directional, the server always has authority, the client responds with network messages).

 ## How to build
+WARNING! `Lua` required.
+Build scripts use `lua` command.

 Step 1.
-Download Urho3D SDK binary release from [SourceForge](https://sourceforge.net/projects/urho3d/files/Urho3D/).
+Download `Urho3D` SDK binary release from [SourceForge](https://sourceforge.net/projects/urho3d/files/Urho3D/).
 Recommended version -- **1.6**.
 Also you can build Urho3D from source, for more information visit [Urho3D Site](https://urho3d.github.io).

 Step 2.
 Set `URHO3D_HOME` environment var equal to the unpacked sdk dir.